sherr3h/FLASS-fina4350.io/_posts/2023-01-28-Kalman-Filter-on-Electricity-Prices-and-GPS-Data.md

 ## Problem Formulation

 Assumption: all noises are Gaussian, in which case the Kalman filter minimises the mean square error of estimated parameters.
-If the noises are not Gaussian, given only the mean and standard deviation, the Kalman filter is the best linear estimator.
+If the noises are not Gaussian, given only the mean and standard deviation, the (extended) Kalman filter is the best linear estimator.

 The State Space Model, with observations  \\(Y_t \\) and hidden states \\(X_t\\):